parkerarob/cursor-eaglepass/docs/PRD.md

 * Lightweight Policy Engine mock will be built early to unblock eligibility and governor testing.
 * **[UPDATE 2024-06] Policy Engine, group/restriction/autonomy data models, and enforcement logic are now implemented and fully tested.
 Pass creation is now policy-governed.**
 * **[UPDATE 2024-06] Event logging system is now implemented.
 All pass actions, policy decisions, and errors are logged to Firestore.
 Event log querying is available for admin reporting and audit.**
+* **[UPDATE 2024-06] Duration timers and notification engine are now fully implemented and tested.
+All passes are tracked in real time, notifications escalate at 10min (teacher) and 20min (admin), and all notification events are logged.**

 ### Deferred Features (Post-MVP Roadmap)